aishwarya42/aishwarya42/README.md

 - 👋 Hi, I’m @aishwarya42
 - 👀 I’m learning Fullstack Development
 - 🌱 I’m a java developer
-- 📫 How to reach me - aishwaryakashyap42@gmail.com
+- 📫 How to reach out - aishwaryakashyap42@gmail.com

 <!---
 aishwarya42/aishwarya42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.